Eigenspectrum Analysis of Neural Networks without Aspect Ratio Bias: Method

 \subsection{Rationale of \ourmethod: Why Typical HT-SR Methods Are Insufficient}

 Here, we explain the rationale behind our method \ourmethod.
 In Section \ref{sec:typical_HT_analysis}, we mentioned that layers exhibiting more HTed ESDs tend to be more well-trained.
 This observation is the key to using HT-SR methods to measure model quality.
 However, beyond the training quality of weights, the aspect ratio of a weight matrix also influences the heavytailness of its ESD.
-Specifically, in RMT, the Marchenko-Pastur (MP) distribution describes the limiting behavior of singular values in large rectangular random matrices.
+Specifically, in RMT, the Marchenko-Pastur (MP) distribution describes the limiting behavior of singular value distributions in large rectangular random matrices.
 According to the MP distribution, the ESD of the correlation matrix $\mathbf{W}^\top \mathbf{W}$ of an i.i.d.
 Gaussian random matrix $\mathbf{W}_{m \times n}$ becomes more concentrated as the aspect ratio $m/n$ deviates from 1.
 An example is presented in Figure \ref{fig:mp_law_twocases}.
-Consequently, weight matrices with different aspect ratios naturally exhibit varying ESD shapes, which can interfere with the quality estimation of model layers.
-We refer to this issue as the \emph{aspect ratio bias} in HT-SR methods.
+Consequently, weight matrices with different aspect ratios naturally exhibit varying ESD shapes, leading to different degrees of heavytailness, which, if not analyzed carefully, can interfere with the quality assessment of model layers.
+We refer to this issue as the \emph{\textbf{aspect ratio bias}} in HT-SR methods.

 As another example, consider a well-trained layer with a large aspect ratio, such as the final layer of a ResNet 18 model trained on the CIFAR 100 dataset.
 This weight matrix has size $512\times 100$ and a large aspect ratio of $512/100$.
 Thus, the ESD may not exhibit an obvious enough HT structure (See a related example in Figure \ref{fig:final_layer_analysis_resnet_vgg} in Appendix \ref{appendix:matrix_analysis}).
 If previous HT-SR methods are used, such layers may be quantified as poorly trained, but that conclusion results from the aspect ratio bias and is an inaccurate assessments of their training quality.
 Such misjudgment not only interferes with the evaluation of model performance but also leads to inaccurate tuning of hyperparameters in layer-wise optimization methods~\citep{zhou2024temperature,lu2024alphapruning}, as these methods all assign different layer-wise hyperparameters based on the HT estimates.
 Therefore, eliminating such aspect ratio bias is crucial for improving HT-SR eigenspectrum analysis.